 A BFIR selects a set of BFERs for the specific multicast distribution.
-Such a BFIR determines, by explicitly controlling subset of targeted BFERs and transmitting series of probe packets, the MTU of that multicast distribution tree.
+Such a BFIR determines, by explicitly controlling a subset of targeted BFERs and transmitting series of probe packets, the MTU of that multicast distribution tree.
+In case of ECMP, BFIR MAY test each path by variating the value in Entropy field.
 The critical step is that in case of failure at an intermediate BFR to forward towards the subset of targeted downstream BFERs, the BFR responds with a partial (compared to the one it received in the request) bitmask towards the originating BFIR in error notification.
 That allows for retransmission of the next probe with smaller MTU address only towards the failed downstream BFERs instead of all BFERs addressed in the previous probe.
 In the scenario discussed in Section 2 the second and all following (if needed) probes will be sent only to the node D since MTU discovery of E, F, and G has been completed already by the first probe successfully.